 You’ll need to know your passport number, flight number, hotel address, and how many days you plan on staying.
 Only one of each form needs to be filled out per family.

-Natural sunscreen.
-The parks will confiscate yours if there are any harmful chemicals in it.
+The parks will confiscate your sunscreen if there are any harmful chemicals in it, as they should.